Alice Defriend

 Recent instructions include:

-• Advising the claimant in a fatal clinical negligence claim concerning failure to administer VTE prophylaxis, resulting in fatal pulmonary embolism.
+• Advising the claimant in a prospective fatal clinical negligence claim concerning failure to administer VTE prophylaxis, resulting in fatal pulmonary embolism;

-• Drafting a schedule of loss for an adult dependent claimant in a fatal accidents claim.
+• Drafting a schedule of loss for an adult dependent claimant in a fatal accidents claim, which led to a successful settlement.

 As a pupil to Stephen Cottrell, Alice gained significant litigation and advisory experience in a wide range of road traffic accident, catastrophic injury, clinical negligence, fatal accident and employer’s liability matters.
 She has experience in drafting pleadings and schedules of loss in high value claims.